Pittsburgh: A Craft Beverage Destination

 Pittsburgh and the surrounding region have been fighting for craft beverage since 1794, dating back to the infamous Whiskey Rebellion, and it remains a premier craft beverage destination with a wide range of tastebud-enticing, thirst-quenching options, including local craft beers, spirits, cider, mead, wine and coffee.

-With 50+ craft breweries, it’s no wonder that Pittsburgh has been continually ranked as the best city for beer drinkers by SmartAsset, further solidifying it as a must-see destination specifically for craft beer enthusiasts.
-Whether you’re looking for a refreshing IPA, a flavored stout or a creative sour, visitors will find no shortage of unique brewery options in Pittsburgh.
+With 50+ craft breweries, it’s no wonder that Pittsburgh has been continually been recognized as a top destination for beer lovers.
+Whether you’re looking for a refreshing IPA, a flavored stout or a creative sour, visitors will find no shortage of unique craft brews.

 Penn Brewery, the oldest and largest craft brewery in Pittsburgh, specializes in German-style beers brewed in the tradition of German immigrants, while Strange Roots Experimental Ales Brewery is a unique style brewery that specializes in foraged ingredients, spontaneous fermentation and experimentation.